Encoding

 To process an item given an item item, encoding’s encoder or decoder instance encoderDecoder, I/O queue input, I/O queue output, and error mode mode:

-1. Assert: if encoderDecoder is an encoder instance, mode is not "replacement".
+1. Assert: encoderDecoder is not an encoder instance or mode is not "replacement".

-2. Assert: if encoderDecoder is a decoder instance, mode is not "html".
+2. Assert: encoderDecoder is not a decoder instance or mode is not "html".

-3. Assert: if encoderDecoder is an encoder instance, item is not a surrogate.
+3. Assert: encoderDecoder is not an encoder instance or item is not a surrogate.

 4. Let result be the result of running encoderDecoder’s handler on input and item.